dravit/DataStructureImplementaions/OOPs_ReadMe.md

 #### Inheritance
 - Create new classes that share some of the attributes of existing classes.
 - Builds IS-A relationship
+- class having private constructor or class marked as final can not be inherited.

 #### Composition
 - Composition is a HAS-A relationship